snowflakedb/snowflake-sqlalchemy/README.md

 ```

 The policy name may be fully qualified.
 A string is parsed as `[[database.]schema.]name`
+(each part is quoted independently, and only when it requires quoting or was already
-(each part quoted independently), or you can pass a `FQN` explicitly:
+quoted), or you can pass a `FQN` explicitly:

 ```python
 from snowflake.sqlalchemy import FQN